Error estimation in current noisy quantum computers: The error probability in three representative quantum circuits

 \subsection{The quantum phase estimation}

-The quantum phase estimation is an algorithm that permits to calculate the eigenvalue of any Unitary Matrix \cite{Nielsen2011,Dutkiewicz2022} given the eigenstate or eigenvector.
-The eigenvalues of any Unitary matrix $U$ have modulus 1, therefore, its eigenvalue equation can be written as:
+The QPE is an algorithm that permits the calculation of the eigenvalue of any unitary matrix \cite{Nielsen2011,Dutkiewicz2022} given the eigenstate or eigenvector.
+The eigenvalues of any unitary matrix $U$ have modulus 1, therefore, its eigenvalue equation can be written as

-where $\theta\in\mathbb{R} : \theta\in[0,1]$.
-The QPE algorithm is crucial in quantum computing because all quantum circuits are Unitary matrices.
-Its role is very important in more complex algorithms like the Shor's algorithm \cite{Shor97}.
+where $\theta\in\mathbb{R} : \theta\in[0,1)$.
+The QPE algorithm is crucial in quantum computing because all quantum circuits are unitary matrices.
+Its role is very important in more complex algorithms like Shor's algorithm \cite{Shor97}.

 We will calculate the QPE for the $\sigma_x$ operator and for the $|+\rangle=(1/\sqrt{2})(|0\rangle+|1\rangle)$ eigenstate, using a total of 4 qubits, one as a register for preparing the eigenstate and other 3 to calculate the phase.
 Details of the quantum circuit are shown in \ref{appqpe}.